About the Holiday

 Grandpa’s making pancakes for his three favorite kids, and his granddaughter and two grandsons are excited to be visiting where they can play outside all day.
 Through the window the kids see that it’s a rainy day.
 Does this mean they’ll have to stay inside?
 Their grandpa knows just what to do!
 “Let’s go and find some colors for my famous Rainbow Stew!” he says.

 Out to the garden they run in their raincoats and hats.
+“Splish, splash, / puddle dash, / We bounce right out the door. / We’re off to find some red and green, / some yellow, orange, and more. / Grandpa shows us how to move / Between each garden row. / Lifting up the drippy leaves, / we see what colors grow.”
 They collect green spinach, kale, and zucchini; yellow peppers, purple cabbage and eggplant, red radishes and tomatoes; brown potatoes; and orange carrots.
-After some muddy fun between the garden rows, the kids go inside, get dried off, and begin to cook.
+After some muddy fun among the plants, the kids go inside, get dried off, and begin to prepare their colorful stew.

 Cathryn Falwell’s Rainbow Stew is a wonderful book to share with young children on many levels.
 The bright colors of Grandpa’s house mirror the vividness of the garden vegetables in his stew, which could be made into a matching game for extra fun.
 The rhyming verses—each begun with an energetic couplet that would be fun for kids to repeat or act out—draw listeners into the story.
 Introducing colors through familiar and delicious vegetables can get kids excited about gardening, cooking, even going to the grocery store.